 Here is Why Knowing That Matters

-Animals are, by their very nature, carnivores.
+Dogs and cats are, by their very nature, carnivores.
 They thrive when they eat meat-based diets.

 Meat-based diets are more satisfying and will keep your pet full and energized longer.